mcerow/whiskey_sommelier/README.md

 This project aims to build the first module of a comprehensive whisky recommendation engine, an **automated whisky sommelier**.
 We would like this to act as a go-to "middle-man" between distributors, bars and consumers.

+The US whiskey market is expected to grow at a CAGR of 2.4% and the industry faces a lot of competition in the US from other liquor segments.
+The whiskey market in particular has a low per capita revenues of only $57 per consumer point so there is a lot of room for growth.
+One of the issues when it comes to entering the whiskey market is that finding the right whiskey for you can be difficult.
+It can be intimidating to see all the options and not know where to go.
+With our analysis, the goal is to have an app where a customer can input criteria like price range, certain flavors, user ratings, etc and it will return the options that fit that criteria.
+Now this is ambitious and we realize that, so our first goal is to prime the underlying data for such an undertaking.

-Our target variable in our classifier model is 'country' relating to the country of origin for a given whiskey.
+The data used in this project was pulled from https://www.distiller.com.
+When we gathered our data, it wasn't ready to be used in such a capacity.
+It was missing one of the key search functions -- country of origin.
+Therefore, our target variable in our classifier model is 'country' relating to the country of origin for a given whiskey.
 The features used include:
   - Type (bourbon, single malt, etc)
   - Price (ranging from 1 to 5 with 5 being the most expensive)
   - Expert Score (critic score)